nikhils74/nikhils74/README.md

 - :technologist: I enjoy leveraging Linux and software to `solve challenging problems efficiently`.
 - :nerd_face: Always eager to `learn and experiment` with new technologies.
 - 💬 Ask me about Go, Linux, Cloud or anything tech-related—I'd love to share!
-- :thinking: Open to exciting `opportunities` in backend development, Cloud and systems programming.
+- :thinking: Open to exciting `opportunities` in Cloud and systems programming.
 - Feel free to connect with me on LinkedIn 🏆.[LinkedIn](https://www.linkedin.com/in/nikhil-s-a13b5a272/) 🏆.

 <br>